-- (m) The Secretariat continued its capacity-building efforts aimed at providing expert advice to States Parties hosting major public events.
-During the reporting period, a series of expert consultations, scenario-based field trainings, and exercises were held in Qatar in preparation for the FIFA World Cup 2022. - (n) In line with the report of the Council at its Eighty-Sixth Session (EC-86/11, dated 13 October 2017) and its decision EC-86/DEC.9 (dated 13 October 2017) adopted at that same session on "Addressing the Threat Posed by the Use of Chemical Weapons by Non-State Actors", a specialised training programme was developed in cooperation with the Italian National Authority and Carabinieri to provide the law enforcement community with all the tools necessary to prevent and deter the future use of chemical weapons and the malicious use of toxic industrial chemicals, including countering chemical terrorism. - (o) Based on the success of the above-named programme, the Assistance and Protection Branch is developing a new specialised training cycle, which includes an investigation module on toxic industrial chemicals as the keystone of the new biannual training cycle for the law enforcement community.
-The roll-out of this new cycle in the Africa and Asia regions will be a welcome first step.
-The first training courses were developed and implemented in hybrid mode-an online portion followed by in-person training-from December 2021 to June 2022, and again from December 2022 to May 2023. - (p) Cooperation continues to be offered by the States Parties in the sharing of specialised facilities such as partner training centres, the provision and exchange of instructors, the hosting of events, and the provision of voluntary contributions for different programmes.
-In addition, the widest possible participation of States Parties in their roles as recipients and donors continues to be indispensable for the full implementation of the provisions of Article X. During the reporting period, Australia, Canada, Chile, the Czech Republic, France, Germany, New Zealand, Qatar, Slovakia, Spain, Sweden, the United Kingdom of Great Britain and Northern Ireland, and the United States of America provided additional support to Article X implementation projects through extrabudgetary contributions. - (q) Throughout the reporting period, the Assistance and Protection Branch continued to develop and strengthen its role in assisting States Parties in their endeavours to implement the provisions of Article X. As a whole, despite the impact of the COVID-19 pandemic, the Branch has effectively overcome the challenges associated with two years of limitations and further enhanced its support to States Parties in developing their capacity to respond to chemical attacks and incidents involving toxic industrial chemicals based on a broad range of elements, and thanks to continuous interaction with the States Parties as described throughout this report.
+- (r) In line with the report of the Council at its Eighty-Sixth Session (EC-86/11, dated 13 October 2017) and its decision EC-86/DEC.9 (dated 13 October 2017) as well as the decision of the Conference at its Twenty-Eighth Session (C-28/DEC.12, dated 30 November 2023), the Assistance and Protection Branch developed a new specialised training programme focused on law enforcement, deterrence, and prevention of the use of chemical weapons and the malicious use of toxic industrial chemicals, including investigations and the countering of chemical terrorism.
+This training has been launched and implemented successfully in Asia and in Africa.
+Additionally, a new specialised training cycle for law enforcement officers, covering basic response and management procedures, the countering of chemical terrorism, and planning and incident response, has been developed and will be implemented in 2024. - (s) Cooperation continues to be offered by the States Parties in the sharing of specialised facilities such as partner training centres, the provision and exchange of instructors, the hosting of events, and the provision of voluntary contributions for different programmes. - (t) In addition, the widest possible participation of States Parties in their roles as recipients and donors continues to be indispensable for the full implementation of the provisions of Article X. During the reporting period, the Czech Republic, Finland, France, Germany, Ireland, the Netherlands, Sweden, and the United Kingdom of Great Britain and Northern Ireland provided additional support to Article X implementation projects through extrabudgetary contributions. - (u) Throughout the reporting period, the Assistance and Protection Branch continued to develop and strengthen its role in assisting States Parties in their endeavours to implement the provisions of Article X, also thanks to continuous interaction with the States Parties as described throughout this report.